matsim-org/matsim-libs/contribs/railsim/docs/events-specification.md

 ### RailsimLinkStateChangeEvent

-Instead of `TrainPathEntersLinkEvent`, we have a generic `RailsimLinkStateChangeEvent` that includes information about the new state of the link (or even the track of a multi-track link).
+The generic `RailsimLinkStateChangeEvent` includes information about the new state of a link (or even the track of a multi-track link).

 Attributes: